NivenT/nivent.github.io/_posts/blog/2018-08-16-ufd-localization.md

         <li> For $G=\Z$, we have $R[G]\simeq R[t,\inv t]\simeq R[t,s]/(1-st)$ </li>
     </ul>
 </div>
-Now, I came across Kaplansky's Criterion while trying to resolve the following:
+Now, I came across Kaplansky's Criterion while a friend and I were trying to resolve the following:

 <div class="question">
     Let $k$ be a field.
 Is the group ring $k[\Z^n]$ a UFD (or even a domain)?